kaaswe/Domoticz/README.md

 NAS_Backup_Process.pdf - Describes the process flow of the NAS Backup script

 # 3 Ramdisk Raspberry
 This is a script that I will take no credit for, I just publish it as it's very good.
-As many might know SD cards tend to break down on RPi's because of excessive writings, and I have tried many different optoins.
+As many might know SD cards tend to break down on RPi's because of excessive writings, and I have tried many different options.
 But this one I think is by far the best.

 The script and all instructions are inside the file: ramdiskvarlog.txt